 This initial list will be expanded upon and refined in the next few steps, but start with the logical keywords.

 Find Keywords People Already Use for Your Business

 If your site is already live, you may have hidden keyword gold just waiting to be dug up.

 - A good place to look for keywords is your internal site search.
 Offering visitors a search box within your site is good for users but also good for you, because it collects search query data.
 Looking at these queries primarily helps you improve usability (since it reveals what people want to see, what website content may be missing, and where your site navigation is weak).
 But you may also find nuggets of keyword gold, useful phrases that people search for.
 Add those to your list.

 - You can find valuable data using Google Search Console (formerly called Webmaster Tools).
 This free service from Google gives website owners a wealth of information about their own sites (especially with Google Analytics set up, too).
 Particularly useful is the Search Analytics report; when you look at it by Queries, you can see what key search terms are bringing up your web pages in Google searches.
-Google also uses the Search Console to notify you of errors or penalties, and you will need the diagnostic SEO tools offered there to keep your site in good health.
-So don't miss out.
-(Here's how to set up Google Search Console.)
+Google also uses Search Console to notify you of errors or penalties, and you’ll need the diagnostic SEO tools offered there to keep your site in good health.
+So don’t miss out.
+(Here’s how to set up Google Search Console.)

 - Dig through your customer communications to find additional, actively used keywords.
 Talk to your customer service people to find out what customers are asking about (in their words).
 Also check social media sites like Facebook and Twitter to read what your community has said, and search for your primary keywords to discover how people are currently talking about your products, services or subjects.